jhudsl/tidyversecourse/docs/05-prediction.md

 Now we can see that we have created 4 folds of the data and we can see how many values were set aside for testing (called assessing for cross validation sets) and training (called analysis for cross validation sets) within each fold.

-First we will just use cross validation to get a better sense of the accuracy of our model using just the training data.
+First we will just use cross validation to get a better sense of the out-of-sample performance of our model using just the training data.
 Then we will show how to modify this to perform tuning.

 #### Example of creating another recipe, model and workflow